bigraph-toolkit-suite/bigraphs-by-examples.vendingmachine-webservice/README.md

-# Bigraphs by Examples: A Bigraphical Vending Machine as a Webservice Application
+# Bigraphs by Examples: A RESTful Vending Machine

 #### Features